gilnobrega/farmr/README.md

 }]
 ```
 ``binPath`` is where ChiaBot detected the chia daemon binary is installed in.

-``"type": 0`` means your client was initialized as a farmer, while ``"type": 1`` is for harvesters.
-You can change these values if you wish to convert your farmer into a harvester or otherwise.

 Set ``showBalance`` to ``false`` if you do not want your balance to be reported.